amir20/dozzle/README.md

 <details>
  <summary>What data does Dozzle collect?</summary>

-Dozzle does not collect any metrics or analytics.
-Dozzle has a [strict](https://github.com/amir20/dozzle/blob/master/routes.go#L33-L38) Content Security Policy which only allows the following policies:
+Dozzle does collect some analytics.
+Analytics is anonymous usage tracking features are used the most.
+In the browser, Dozzle has a [strict](https://github.com/amir20/dozzle/blob/master/routes.go#L33-L38) Content Security Policy which only allows the following policies:

 - Allow connect to `api.github.com` to fetch most recent version.
 - Only allow `<script>` and `<style>` files from `self`